marschall-lab/panacus/README.md

-# Generate Growth Plots from Pangenome Graphs
+# Generate Growth Plots for Pangenome Graphs

 ![Cumulative, major, and shared number of nodes in hprc-v1.0-pggb.gfa](docs/nodes_ordered.png?raw=true "Cumulative, major, and shared number of nodes in hprc-v1.0-pggb.gfa")